 Some common symptoms of schizophrenia are:

-- Delusions: strongly held false beliefs.
+- strongly held false beliefs.
 For example, a person experiencing a delusion might believe she is being watched or followed when she is not.

 - changes in mood, not caring for oneself, or doing things that don’t make sense, such as laughing while someone is talking about something sad.

 - lack of motivation to start and complete goals and activities, difficulty experiencing pleasure when engaged in activities or around people, reduced range of emotional expression (such as limited facial expressions or poor eye contact).
 For example, a person may have difficulty getting out of the house, doing things with other people, or pursuing goals such as work, school, or relationships.

 Some ideas about what causes schizophrenia are:

-- Biological: Research has linked schizophrenia to problems with certain neurotransmitters, the chemical messengers that transmit impulses throughout a person’s brain and central nervous system.
+- Research has linked schizophrenia to problems with certain neurotransmitters, the chemical messengers that transmit impulses throughout a person’s brain and central nervous system.
 In addition, the relatives of people who experience schizophrenia are more likely to experience schizophrenia themselves.

-- Environmental stressors: Research suggests that environmental stressors including malnutrition before birth, obstetric complications, poverty, and early parental loss or separation may also be associated with increased risk of developing schizophrenia.
+- Research suggests that environmental stressors including malnutrition before birth, obstetric complications, poverty, and early parental loss or separation may also be associated with increased risk of developing schizophrenia.
 The onset of schizophrenia can be triggered by stressful life events or may happen gradually.

 The current thinking is that a combination of these factors causes schizophrenia, and the combination can differ from person to person.